eFionna/Advent-of-Code-2025/README.md

 ## Part 2
 I hade a bit of troubel with how c# handeld the input so I got the wrong awnser at first.

+# Day 4

+## Part 1
+Today was also quite easy I do like algorithem based onese inted to math onese

+## Part 2
+I am trying to bet better so I wanted to try itterators